 “Yay, I can’t wait to go to school.”

 “It’s cold outside?
-Awesome – I love wearing multiple layers of clothes just to walk to the car.”
+Awesome – I love wearing seven layers of clothes just to walk to the car.”

 These are just two samples of phrases you may encounter from your rapidly maturing child.
-We’re not being sarcastic on the “maturing” part: It is a milestone and sign that your child is growing.
+We’re not being sarcastic on the “maturing” part: Teenage sarcasm is a milestone and sign that your child is growing.

-“Sarcasm can be a good thing for a teen to experiment with because it allows them to begin the process of differentiating themselves from their parents,” says Christie Mikell, a licensed clinical psychologist at Great Lakes Psychology Group‘s Shelby Township and Roseville offices.
+“Sarcasm can be a good thing for a teen to experiment with because it allows them to begin the process of differentiating themselves from their parents,” says Christie Mikell, a licensed clinical psychologist at Great Lakes Psychology Group offices in Shelby Township and Roseville.

 “That’s sick,” for example, translates to awesome or good, not feeling ill.
 “She’s being extra” means a person is trying too hard or is over-the-top.